Saeidjamali/intellithing/README.md

 # intellithing

-intellithing (separate from INTELLITHING Meta-OS) is an open-source project started by frustrated data scientists.
+intellithing (NOT the same as INTELLITHING Meta-OS) is an open-source project started by frustrated data scientists.
+This project is a different project than meta-os.

 intellithing is an open-source library designed to reduce the amount of coding required for the successful fine-tuning of large language models.